Kshy0/CaMa-Flood-GPU/README.md

 # CaMa-Flood-GPU

 **CaMa-Flood-GPU** is a high-performance, GPU-accelerated re-implementation of the [CaMa-Flood](https://github.com/global-hydrodynamics/CaMa-Flood_v4) hydrodynamic model.
 This project leverages the [Triton](https://github.com/openai/triton) language and the [PyTorch](https://github.com/pytorch/pytorch) tensor ecosystem to achieve rapid, scalable global river simulations.
-By using Triton's custom GPU kernels and PyTorch's tensor abstraction, CaMa-Flood-GPU delivers significant speed-ups over both the original Fortran and the MATLAB-based versions introduced during [the CaMa-Flood developer/user international meeting 2024](https://global-hydrodynamics.github.io/cmf-meet-2024/).
+By using Triton's custom GPU kernels and PyTorch's tensor abstraction, CaMa-Flood-GPU delivers significant speed-ups over the original Fortran implementation.

 **Note:** This repository is under active development, and both the code structure and content are subject to significant changes at any time.